It can be hard to get energised about retirement saving, particularly when you’re young and retirement feels so far away.

 But be aware that buying and selling houses is a costly process with expenses like stamp duty, legal fees and the cost of moving to pay for.
 If you are buying a second home you will have to pay even higher levels of stamp duty, while the tax on rents has been getting higher and more difficult to administer.

 Saving into a pension on the other hand is tax efficient because, as well as the boost of tax relief, you will also be able to access 25% of your pot tax-free.

 That means it can be much simpler in the long run to keep your home for living in, and fund your retirement income via a pension, which is designed for the job.

 saving for retirement in your 20s and 30s

 1 Fidelity International, November 2020

 Important information: The value of investments and the income from them, can go down as well as up, so you may get back less than you invest.
 Investors should note that the views expressed may no longer be current and may have already been acted upon.
 Tax treatment depends on individual circumstances and all tax rules may change in the future.
-Withdrawals from a pension product will not be possible until you reach age 55.
+The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.